CSYE6225/UnixSysProgramming/Hekuan-Yang/HW08/ReadMe.md

 proxyConfig is the load balancer setting in /etc/apache2/sites-enable/000-default.conf

+Print the number of connections
-$sudo netstat -anp | grep apache2 | wc -l print the number of connections
+$sudo netstat -anp | grep apache2 | wc -l

+Print the status of server
 $vmstat